Alvin2024/COMP3010-CW2/README.md

 # Question 5:

 Step 1 – I had gone back to question 1 where I had restricted the search to user activity and extracted user names.
 That is where I found Buds username.

+# Question 6:

+Step 1 – Restricted the dataset to Cloud Trail events by using “aws:cloudtrail” as the source type as well as filtering specifically for the S3 persmission change by using “eventName=PutBucketAcl”

+Step 2 – I extracted nested cloud trail JSON fields by using “spath” to ensure the nested fields were parsed correctly and accessible in the results.

+Step 3 – I used the “table” command to display only the required fields to help answer the question.
+Which made it easier for me to read the bucket name without having to dig through the full raw event.

+Step 4 – The bucket name was displayed under “requestParameters.bucketName”  which I entered.